 After the distillery tour, our guide led us back to the tasting room to continue the flavour journey.

-When we had been milling about in their shop before the tour, I had casually mentioned to the cashier that we loved drop liqueur, a double-salted black licorice liqueur common in the Netherlands.
-We hasn’t tried the one made by Wynand Fockink yet, but we knew they made one.
+Before the tour, when we had been milling about in their shop, I casually mentioned to the cashier that we loved drop liqueur, a double-salted black licorice liqueur common in the Netherlands.
+We hasn’t tried the Wynand Fockink version yet, but we knew they made one.
 Well, before our tour began, she had told our guide to make that one of the liqueurs on the menu!
 And so, he poured us some of their drop liqueur next.

 It’s probably not the best liqueur for people with high blood pressure, and it’s definitely salty, but not unpleasantly so.
 It’s smooth and well-balanced and doesn’t have an alcohol burn, even though it’s 20%.